-The Drought Synthesis team will follow all guidelines and best practices for QAQC of synthetic data sets including DWR and Reclamation policies on data products, scientific integrity, and peer review, as well as recommendations by the IEP Data Utilization Work Group.
+The Drought Synthesis team will follow all guidelines and best practices for QAQC of synthetic data sets as recommended by the IEP Data Utilization Work Group.
 In brief:

-- Individual data sets will be reviewed for their QA procedures and assessed to see whether quality was adequate to address research questions. - Where possible, the original PIs who collected the data sets will be contacted to describe any potential caveats, limitations, or considerations with the data. - Any additional data manipulations or quality control measures will be documented and any code used to "clean" data will be stored and shared along with the integrated data set.
+- Individual data sets will be reviewed for their QA procedures and assessed to see whether quality was adequate to address the Drought Team research questions. - Where possible, the original PIs who collected the data sets will be contacted to describe any potential problems with the data. - Any additional data manipulations or quality control measures will be documented and any code used to "clean" data will be stored and shared along with the integrated data set.